-Epitaxy Centura RP Epi Epitaxial silicon (epitaxy or epi) is a layer of pure silicon grown in a uniform crystalline structure on the wafer to form a high quality base for the device circuity.
-Epi technology is used in an increasing number of IC devices in both the wafer surface and transistor areas of a chip to enhance speed.
+Technologies Product(s) Epitaxy Centura RP Epi Epitaxy (or epi) is a technique for growing silicon (e.g. silicon with another element) as a uniform crystalline structure on a wafer to form high quality material for the device circuity.
+Epi technology is used in device transistors to enhance chip speed.
 Ion Implant VIISta Systems Ion implantation is a key technology for forming transistors and is used many times during chip fabrication.
-During ion implantation, wafers are bombarded by a beam of electrically-charged ions, called dopants, which change the electrical properties of the exposed surface films.
-Oxidation/Nitridation Vantage, Radiance and Centura Applied's systems provide critical oxidation steps - like memory gate oxide, shallow trench isolation and liner oxide - for advanced device scaling.
-Systems Rapid Thermal Processing (RTP) Vantage Systems RTP is used primarily for annealing, which modifies the properties of deposited films.
+During ion implantation, wafers are bombarded by a beam of electrically-charged ions, called dopants, which can change the electrical properties of the exposed semiconductor material.
+Oxidation/Nitridation Vantage, Radiance and Applied's systems provide critical oxidation steps - like memory gate oxide, shallow trench isolation and liner oxide - for advanced device scaling.
+Centura Systems Rapid Thermal Processing (RTP) Vantage Systems RTP is used primarily for annealing, which modifies the properties of deposited films.
 Applied's single-wafer RTP systems are also used for growing high quality oxide and oxynitride films.
-Physical Vapor Deposition (PVD) Endura Systems PVD is used to deposit high quality metal films with low resistivity for contact and interconnect devices.
+Physical Vapor Deposition (PVD) Endura Systems PVD is used to deposit high quality metal films.
 Applications include metal gate, silicides, contact liner/barrier, interconnect copper barrier seed and metal hard mask.
-Chemical Vapor Deposition (CVD) Endura and Centura Systems CVD is used to deposit dielectric and metal films on a wafer.
+Chemical Vapor Deposition (CVD) Endura, Centura and CVD is used to deposit dielectric and metal films on a wafer.
 During the CVD process, gases that contain atoms of the material to be deposited react on the wafer surface, forming a thin film of solid material.
-Chemical Mechanical Planarization (CMP) Reflexion Systems CMP is used to planarize a wafer surface, a process that allows subsequent photolithography patterning and material deposition steps to occur with greater accuracy, resulting in more highly uniform film layers with minimal thickness variations.
-Electrochemical Deposition (ECD) Raider Platform ECD is a process by which metal atoms from a chemical fluid (an electrolyte) are deposited on the surface of an immersed object.
-Patterning and Packaging - Applied offers patterning, selective removal and packaging products and systems that enable the transfer of patterns cossible to etch masks used for photolithography, and perform deposition, etching, and related processes.
-These systems are esulting from shrinking pattern dimensions and the complexity in vertical stacking found in today's most advanced semicon nd technologies address challenges ] Patterning and Packaging Technologies Product(s) Atomic Layer Deposition (ALD) Olympia System ALD technology enables customers to fabricate thin films of either conducting or insulating material with uniform coverage in nanometer-sized structures.
-Chemical Vapor Deposition (CVD) Producer Systems CVD is used to deposit dielectric and metal films on a wafer.
-During the CVD process, gases that contain atoms of the material to be deposited react on the wafer surface, forming a thin film of solid material.
+Producer Systems Chemical Mechanical Planarization (CMP) Reflexion Systems CMP is used to planarize a wafer surface, a process that allows subsequent photolithography patterning and material deposition steps to occur with greater accuracy, resulting in more uniform film layers with minimal thickness variations.
+Electrochemical Deposition (ECD) Raider and Nokota ECD is a process by which metal atoms from a chemical fluid (an electrolyte) are deposited on the surface of an immersed object.
+Platforms Atomic Layer Deposition (ALD) Olympia System ALD technology enables ultra thin film growth of either a conducting or insulating material with uniform coverage in nanometer-sized structures.
+Etch Centris and Producer Etching is used many times throughout the IC manufacturing process to selectively remove material from the surface of a wafer.
+Applied offers systems for etching dielectric, metal, and silicon films to meet the requirements of advanced processing.
+Systems Selective Removal Producer Systems Selective removal is a new etch technology intended to remove a material of a particular composition without damaging materials of different composition that coexist on the wafer.
+Metrology and Inspection SEMVision G6 Defect Metrology and inspection tools are used to locate, measure, and analyze defects and features on the wafer during various stages of the fabrication processes.
+Applied enables customers to characterize and control critical dimension (CD) and defect issues, especially at advanced generation technology nodes.
+Analysis PROVision eBeam Inspection UVision 7 Inspection VeritySEM 5i Metrology Aera4 Mask Inspection